North Pownal, Vermont

 North Pownal is an unincorporated community and census-designated place (CDP) in the town of Pownal, Bennington County, Vermont, United States.
+As of the 2020 census, North Pownal had a population of 303.
 It was first listed as a CDP prior to the 2020 census.

-It is in southwestern Bennington County, in the western part of the town of Pownal, 1 mi east of the Vermont–New York border.
+The community is in southwestern Bennington County, in the western part of the town of Pownal, 1 mi east of the Vermont–New York border.
 The Hoosic River, a west-flowing tributary of the Hudson River, flows through the center of the community.
 Vermont Route 346 is the main road through the village, leading southeast 3 mi to U.S. Route 7 at Pownal village.
 To the northwest, VT 346/NY 346 leads 4 mi to North Petersburg, New York.